cstritt/detettore/README.md

 *detettore* was developed and tested with plant (*Brachypodium distachyon*, 272 Mb) and bacterial (*Mycobacterium tuberculosis*, 4.4 Mb) genomes.

 New in version 2:
-- all output in vcf format
+- all output in VCF format
 - output of invariant sites
 - genotype calling based on genotype likelihoods
 - compatibility with minimap2 and other mappers